shaun-wilson/BulkProps-Navisworks-Plugin/README.md

 # About / Contact

-This plugin was created by me, Shaun Wilson, from Perth, Western Australia.
-I can be contacted here or via email at [swilson.digitalengineering@gmail.com](mailto:swilson.digitalengineering@gmail.com)
+This plugin was created by me - Shaun Wilson - of Perth, Western Australia. <br>
+You can contact me via [email](mailto:47620271+shaun-wilson@users.noreply.github.com), or by opening a Github issue.

 # License